twenty20solutions/rbac2/README.md

 ### Caching of rule trees
 If you have a large/complex set of rules with roles inheriting from other roles, generating the tree for the role can take a significant amount of time (tens of milliseconds).
 To speed up the checks, you can ask rbac to cache the tree for each role once it has been generated, at the expense of slightly more use of memory to hold the cached trees.

 To use in-memory caching of the trees, instantiate RBAC with an optional third parameter (cacheTree).
-Default is false
+Default is false.

 ```js
 const RBAC = require('@twenty20solutions/rbac2')(rules, false, true);